rohitmpatil-iprogrammer/ny-times/README.md

 # NY Most Viewed Articles

-New york times articles are listed in Car view also have Detailed View using Newyork Article api
+New york times articles are listed in Card view also have Detailed View using Newyork Article api

 ## Technologies Used